dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 Most of the time the basic idea is to call the request animation frame method inside the body of a loop function, and pass a reference to the loop function as the first argument when calling request animation frame.
 Inside the loop functionI will want to do something that will update the state of an animation, and then render the result.

 Often I use request animation frame with canvas projects, but it can also be used with any kind of animation effect in web page.
 This includes the use of things like the style api that can be used to change css values of elements.
+Which is what I will be using in this basic request animation frame example.

 ```html
 <html>